 - If mounting to a wooden pole, a metal predator guard may be helpful.
 Poles can be wrapped with an 18 inch piece of sheet metal 3 feet above the ground.

-- Buildings (i.e. the side of a house, garage, or barn) are best for single-chamber bat houses because they eliminate drafts on one side, provide a buffer from cool nighttime temperatures, and heat up more quickly than bat houses on poles.
+- The side of a house, garage, or barn is best location for single-chamber bat houses.
+Buildings, such as those mentioned, eliminate drafts on one side, provide a buffer from cool nighttime temperatures, and help the bat house heat up more quickly than those installed on poles.
 Single-chamber bat houses should not be mounted to poles unless two are mounted back-to-back.
-If mounting two back-to-back, place the houses 3/4 inches apart and cover both with a galvanized metal roof to protect the space in-between from rain.
+If mounting two back-to-back, place the houses ¾ inch apart and cover both with a galvanized metal roof to protect the space in-between from rain.